Updated: May 26

 Every web designer has their own process, prices, design style, platforms they work on, etc. So how are you supposed to know who to choose??

-Honestly, my advice here is to not make your decision based off the details (i.e. how long it takes, how much it costs, etc.).
+Honestly, my advice here is to not make your decision based on the details (i.e. how long it takes, how much it costs, etc.).
 You can work around any of those details, even if you think you can’t.
 What I truly recommend doing in order to make sure you get the best website possible is to decide based on the designer who is aligned more to YOU and your business.

 Will you work well together?
 Do you like their design style?
 Do they seem to actually care about your business?